asbi-cds-tools/asbi-screening-app/README.md

 #### Standalone Launch
 Select the "Provider Standalone Launch" option in the public SMART<sup>&reg;</sup> App Launcher.
 Copy the "FHIR<sup>&reg;</sup> Server URL" shown at the bottom of the screen and paste it into the `iss` field in `public/launch_public_standalone.html`.
 Navigate to where `public/launch_public_standalone.html` is being served from and you should be redirected to the patient selector widget.

+##### Demo
+An online [demo](https://launch.smarthealthit.org/launcher?launch_uri=https%3A%2F%2Fasbi-cds-tools.github.io%2Fasbi-screening-app%2Flaunch.html&patient=5c41cecf-cf81-434f-9da7-e24e5a99dbc2%2C417c9b95-6af1-4025-882a-32d8ccf05366&fhir_ver=4) of the *ASBI Screening App* is available, configured to use the NIDA Quick Screen and USAUDIT.
+The [demo](https://launch.smarthealthit.org/launcher?launch_uri=https%3A%2F%2Fasbi-cds-tools.github.io%2Fasbi-screening-app%2Flaunch.html&patient=5c41cecf-cf81-434f-9da7-e24e5a99dbc2%2C417c9b95-6af1-4025-882a-32d8ccf05366&fhir_ver=4) utilizes the public SMART sandbox with standalone launch and the use of any recent version of the Chrome browser is recommended.
+Other browsers have not been extensively tested yet with the demo app.

 ## License
 (C) 2020 The MITRE Corporation.
 All Rights Reserved.
 Approved for Public Release: 20-0458.
 Distribution Unlimited.